efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### Final Results

 Inside the run folder, there is a folder called `final`.
-This folder contains other folders that contains all the different layout views produced by the flow such as {term}`DEF` and {term}`LEF`.
+This folder contains other folders that contain all the different layout views produced by the flow such as {term}`DEF` and {term}`LEF`.
 {term}`GDSII` and others.
 It looks like this: